For the 2026 school year, there are 2 community colleges serving 554 students in Royal Palm Beach, Florida.

 How many community colleges are located in Royal Palm Beach, FL?

-What is community college diversity score in Royal Palm Beach, FL?
+What is the community college diversity score in Royal Palm Beach, FL?

-Community colleges in Palm Beach County, FL have a diversity score of 0.60, which is lower than the national average of 0.74 (compared to national diversity statistics).
+Community colleges in Palm Beach County, FL have a diversity score of 0.61, which is higher than the national average of 0.00 (compared to national diversity statistics).

-How diverse are community college in Royal Palm Beach, FL?
+How diverse are community colleges in Royal Palm Beach, FL?

 Recent Articles